carmenhg/ec530-monitor-patients-platform/README.md

 As a visual aid for the processing I am using Flower.
 Flower is a dhasboard for Celery that lets us see the tasks in the queue and other stats about the processing of the tasks.
 Below is an example of a connected Flower dashboard to my project where we can see that there were tasks completed by my Celery worker.

 ![Celery Worker](/images/Flower-try1.png)

+## Speech-to-Text
+For this functionality I am using Mozilla's DeepSpeech module.
+This module relies on machine learning and for that I have downloaded the training files necessary for this.
+These are under the DeepSpeech folder.